Xiaoleng123/sketch-measure/README.md

+> fork from https://github.com/utom/sketch-measure, [utom](http://utom.design) has stopped maintaining the library, so I fork and maintain it.

 # A new feature for Sketch Measure: Export Layer's influence Rect to Spec.

 Layer's influence rect includes the area of shadows and outside borders, it's exactly the same size with the exported image.